Here's Our Rant About Cipher Mining Inc. (CIFR)

 CIFR’s Market Performance

-CIFR stocks went up by 16.18% for the week, with a monthly jump of 8.65% and a quarterly performance of -10.67%, while its annual performance rate touched -81.34%.
-The volatility ratio for the week stands at 9.85% while the volatility levels for the past 30 days are set at 10.87% for Cipher Mining Inc. The simple moving average for the period of the last 20 days is -2.55% for CIFR stocks with a simple moving average of -37.77% for the last 200 days.
+CIFR stocks went down by -3.35% for the week, with a monthly drop of -17.62% and a quarterly performance of -24.78%, while its annual performance rate touched -84.32%.
+The volatility ratio for the week stands at 9.51% while the volatility levels for the past 30 days are set at 10.85% for Cipher Mining Inc. The simple moving average for the period of the last 20 days is -15.49% for CIFR stocks with a simple moving average of -45.31% for the last 200 days.

-During the last 5 trading sessions, CIFR rose by +16.18%, which changed the moving average for the period of 200-days by -76.13% in comparison to the 20-day moving average, which settled at $2.0600.
-In addition, Cipher Mining Inc. saw -56.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CIFR fell by -3.35%, which changed the moving average for the period of 200-days by -79.11% in comparison to the 20-day moving average, which settled at $2.0240.
+In addition, Cipher Mining Inc. saw -62.63% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CIFR